BrightSoul/vscode-html-configurable-autocomplete/README.md

 ## Features
 This extension provides:
  * _completion items_ when you type specific character(s).
-They are registered for HTML files;
+They are enabled for HTML files;
  * _navigate to definitions_ of components.
-They are registered for HTML files;
+They are enabled for HTML files;
  * _find references_ of a component.
-They are registered for JavaScript files.
+They are enabled for JavaScript files.

 ![completion.gif](completion.gif)